Wood, oil paint, dyed archive fabric, dyed khadi rag paper, gummed tape, spot lights. Variable size

 I was influenced by John Divola and John Baldessari.

-Some additional visual inquiry and collaboration can be found here
+Some additional work plus collaboration can be found here

 Please use the form below if you have any questions